Breinify/brein-api-library-ios/README.md

 ### CocoaPods
 #### Step 1 - Install CocoaPods

-Installing the SDK via the iOS [CocoaPods](http://cocoapods.org) automates the majority of the installation process.
+Installing the BreinifyApi via the iOS [CocoaPods](http://cocoapods.org) automates the majority of the installation process.
 Before beginning this process please ensure that you are using Ruby version 2.0.0 or greater.
-Don’t worry, knowledge of Ruby syntax isn’t necessary to install this SDK.
+Don’t worry, knowledge of Ruby syntax isn’t necessary to install the Library.

 Simply run the following command to get started: